ovinc/gittools/README.md

 - `current_commit_hash()` (return *str* of latest commit)
 - `path_status()` (return *dict* with more info, e.g. tags, dirty or not, etc.)

-There are also functions targeted for use on python modules that are within a git repository (e.g. following editable install from git clone):
+There are also functions targeted for use on python packages and modules that are within a git repository (e.g. following editable install from git clone):
-- `module_status()`: similar to *path_status()* but with python module(s) as an input instead of a path
+- `module_status()`: similar to *path_status()* but with a python package or module as an input instead of a path
+- `check_modules()`: check the status of a collection of python modules/packages using module_status()
 - `save_metadata()`: save git information and any other metadata provided as input into a JSON file.

 Other functions include `repo_tags()` and `path_in_tree()` (see below).